 She is luxurious to boot, looks great, feels great, sounds great, is efficient and does not require much amping to get great sound out of, has incredible responsiveness to equalization, and can really pack a punch in terms of dynamics and physical impact.

 I am let down by the lack of staging width and height, but it is very hard for my ears to care too much when such an awesome depth of field and realism factor is present.
-The Elear scores a 9/10 and is my pick for the best full-size headphone to come along in a very long time.
+The Elear scores high and is my pick for the best full-size headphone to come along in a very long time.